 Cool Chemistry (school age)

+Discover how chemistry makes our modern world possible.
 We will learn about the structure of the atom by building a tasty model.
-Build your own molecules out of edible atoms.
 Explore some colorful chemistry with acid/base indicators.
 Use your kitchen chemistry to inflate a balloon with carbon dioxide.
+Learn how catalysts make some amazing chemical reactions happen.

 Secret Science: Codes and Ciphers (School age)